 In particular, the treatment step of the system is what I found ramped up my success with The Regimen.
 The treatment is a pharmaceutical grade benzoyl peroxide, which is what is often prescribed by dermatologists to treat acne, but instead of the usual 10% benzoyl peroxide that is prescribed, this treatment uses only 2.5%, meaning it won’t irritate your skin, but it will still work!
 Especially when combined with the PH balanced cleanser and the non-comedogenic moisturizer.

 Trust me, guys, this product is what allowed me to enjoy my early 20s and not worry about acne.
-After I started using this product and cleared my acne, people actually started complimenting me on my skin.
+After I started using this product and cleared my acne, people actually started complimenting me on my skin, which is something I had never experienced.

 Before this I tried the 10% benzoyl peroxide, birth control, vitamin A capsules, antibiotics, and fancy cleansers.
 Nothing worked as well at The Regimen.
 Nothing.